sonelu/poppy-seed/docs/assembly/head.md

 ![_DSF9147.JPG](./img/_DSF9147.JPG)

 Gently close the head making sure that the cables do not misbehave and get into the way.
-In principle they should be micely through the middle of the head allowing you to align the holes with the screws and to secure eveything up:
+In principle they should be nicely sitting through the middle of the head allowing you to align the holes with the screws and to secure eveything up:

 ![_DSF9148.JPG](./img/_DSF9148.JPG)